idkjs/converting-js-to-reason-tutorial/Part4-converting-authjs.md

-# Converting Js to ReasonML - Part 4
+# Converting JS to ReasonML with Bindings - Part 4

 ## Converting auth.js to Auth.re